Netmap Review & Test 2019- Keep This in Mind Before Buying

 Netmap offers great functionality with a ton of advanced tools and outstanding functionality.

-But does it have what it takes to compete with the best?
+But does it have what it takes to compete with the best, like NordVPN?

 Netmap supports five encryption protocols — PPTP, L2TP/IPSec, IKEv2, TOR node, and OpenVPN.